xiahualiu/wg_gaming_installer/README.md

 # wg_gaming_installer — WireGuard installer and manager

 Small installer/manager for a WireGuard server, focused on personal gaming and lightweight use-cases.
-The repository contains the original `install.sh` (legacy) and a rewritten Python package `wg_gaming_installer` (recommended).
+The repository contains the original `install.sh` (on `legacy_script` branch) and a rewritten Python package `wg_gaming_installer` (recommended).

 ## Why use the Python version